Citation, DOI, disclosures and article data

 A dedicated pelvic MRI protocol is recommended for optimal disease extension assessment and is considered superior to CT for local staging 1,6.
 Contrast-enhanced MRI imaging improves accuracy in detecting myometrial invasion.

-- dynamic contrast-enhanced sequences are good for assessing the depth of myometrial invasion and delayed-phase images cervical stromal invasion ref
+dynamic contrast-enhanced sequences assist with assessment of the depth of myometrial invasion and delayed-phase images cervical stromal invasion ref

-- DWI: impeded diffusion, good for assessing the depth of myometrial invasion ref
+DWI: impeded diffusion, also aids to assess the depth of myometrial invasion ref

 stage 1: tumor confined to the uterus